 Nipples even show up on a radiograph.
 Can you see the three that are apparent on this radiograph?

 They are the 3 small and circular white spots- there is one towards the top left, one towards the lower right, and one at the lower left.

-The inguinal mammary tissue tends to the largest.
-This area produces the most milk.
+The inguinal mammary tissue tends to the largest, and produces the most milk.
 Due to its size this area can look like it has a tumor when in reality it is normal.
-If you feel an enlargement here one of our doctors should check it to confirm.
+If you feel an enlargement here one of our doctors should check it to confirm it is nothing more than fat.
 This is the most common mammae for a tumor to form in the dog.

 For a little comparative anatomy fun; manatees, and primates only have two mammary glands.

 Mammary glands are modified sweat glands.
 They reside in the subcutaneous (SQ) fat, which is the fat just under the skin but above the muscle.
 The primary function of the mammary glands is to produce milk and hormones.

 - Lactose (the milk carbohydrate)